riazul701/dev-notes/Hardware/Arduino/_Arduino.md

 **Automatically Switch Wifi/Sim Network On Devices**

+* Keep network/wifi/sim based internet usage logs on each device.

 * On Android Mobile
   * Generally always connected to wifi and turned off sim internet.
   * If goes out of wifi coverage or no internet in wifi, then automatically turn on sim internet.
 Using Tasker/MacroDroid, NetGuard application restrict heavy usage internet application like youtube, facebook, linkedin, tiktok etc.
   * If goes into wifi coverage or wifi internet is restored, then automatically turn off sim internet.
 Using Tasker/MacroDroid, NetGuard application allow all applications to use unrestricted internet.
   * Manually temporarily disable previous sim internet rules, so that sim internet can not be turned on automatically.
 Do this during heavy internet usage applications like youtube, facebook, linkedin, tiktok etc.

+* On Computer
+  * Attach two internet device - broadband wifi + modem.
+  * By default use internet from broadband wifi.
+  * If internet is not available in broadband wifi, then use internet from modem.
+  * Inefficient Method: If using internet from modem, then how to know/get-back to broadband wifi when internet is restored on it.

 **Risky/Damange HDD (Don't Do This): Attach/Detach Regular/Desktop Hard Disk Into Desktop Computer**